 This book is not a science book; it's a self-help book.
 As a reader of it, I'm not expecting to find scientific proofs.
 I'm looking for authenticity -- and this book is authentic.
 If someone wants to get scientific proofs, then they need to read a science book.
 My feeling is, book reviewers should not be telling whole groups of people whether or not they will like this book; they should merely express their own opinion.
 People are all wired differently, and not everyone thinks like the reviewer.

 I would nevertheless advise anyone who wishes to follow in my own footsteps to get a copy of this title for themselves and read it first for general style to see for themselves whether any of it resonates with them.
 Then go back and read it a second time slowly, for content.
-Keep it handy and read through it from time to time, again and again.
+I would then keep it handy and read through it from time to time, again and again.

 If you've ever thought about doing something new to uplift yourself to a higher level of attainment, growth, or development -- something that makes use of your natural gifts such as by enrolling in a new educational program or study, beginning a new exercise or weight loss program, starting a new hobby or taking the hobby you have to the next level, constructing a work of art, or beginning to build something you always wanted to build -- but you don't have the slightest idea how to break through what's holding you back ...
 AND if you're willing to acknowledge that a creative artist can come by knowledge, thoughts, insights, and ideas by certain means outside the 5 physical senses and that works of art derive their inspiration from where all creation has its home -- then this book is probably for you.